 Despite the popularity of social media networks like Facebook and Twitter, an email newsletter is still one of the most effective marketing tools available to small businesses today.
 Newsletters are an easy and extremely cost-effective way to keep in touch with your clients and potential customers.

-Newsletter emails are sent at regular intervals to inform your audience of the latest news, tips, or updates about your product or company.
+Newsletter emails are sent at regular intervals to keep your audience informed about the latest news, happenings, or updates regarding your business.
 Newsletter emails can be weekly digests of content, quarterly organization updates, or promos for new products.
-The point is to keep subscribers connected, engaged and informed about what’s new with your organization or business.
+The idea is to maintain an ongoing relationship with your subscribers to keep them connected, engaged and informed.

 It’s important to make your newsletter emails stand out from the other emails you send.
 At Constant Contact, we believe that your email marketing campaigns should always deliver value so that your subscribers look forward to seeing it in their inbox.